 - WOCN programming and issue areas are generated and inspired directly from its women of color constituency as a part of continuous dialogues, surveys, and programming conducted around the country.

-WOCN is currently comprised of four dedicated staff members and several nationally recognized women of color consultants.
+WOCN is currently comprised of six dedicated staff members and several nationally recognized women of color consultants.

 Tonya draws upon two graduate degrees, a former role as adjunct instructor for several accredited universities, and close to 18 years of direct service, advocacy, systems change, project development and management, and national, state, and local anti-oppression and cultural competency training experience within the antiviolence against women movement to lead the overall development and growth of the WOCN Project.
 As WOCN Director, Tonya oversees all WOCN projects, generates funds for new initiatives, and provides overall direction for the national training, technical assistance, programming and support provided to WOCN constituents and colleagues by staff, Advisors, Mentor Project, and consultants across the country.

 Rebecca has dedicated fourteen years of service to the anti-violence movement in various capacities.
 She has been published in various national human rights and social justice publications for her work in Tribal Nations.
 Rebecca administers and maintains specialized technical assistance, public policy, timelines and tracks the progress of WOCN staff and consultants, and provides comprehensive support to WOCN projects.
 Her responsibilities include providing advanced outreach and executing anti-oppression initiatives within communities of color, coordinating the development of WOCN publications and WOCN information technology, and helping to steer and support membership activities.
 As WOCN Project Manager, Rebecca specializes in public policy and training addressing issues within Tribal and Sovereign Nations related to domestic and sexual violence and implements national organizing around young women of color and leadership.